u8array/ZPLab/README.md

 pnpm dev
 ```

-Requires Node.js ≥ 24 and pnpm.
-Alternatively use `npm install` / `npm run dev`.
+Requires Node.js ≥ 24 and pnpm (the workspace uses `workspace:*` dependencies that npm cannot resolve).

 ```bash
 pnpm build   # output goes to dist/
 ```

 The web build output is entirely static and can be served from any web server or file host.
-The desktop app is a separate [Tauri](https://tauri.app/) shell (`src-tauri/`) with native printer I/O.
+The desktop app is a [Tauri](https://tauri.app/) shell (`src-tauri/`) that prints over raw TCP or the system spooler on all supported platforms.
+Direct USB printing is available on Linux and macOS.

 ### Tech stack